Board of Directors

 PhD, OTR/L

-Interim Chair
+Chair

-Ryan Lavalley, PhD, OTR/L is the Interim Chair of COTAD and also functions as Chair of the COTAD Operations Committee.
+Ryan Lavalley, PhD, OTR/L is the Chair of COTAD and also functions as Chair of the COTAD Operations Committee.

 Dr. Ryan Lavalley (he/him/his) is a community occupational therapist and assistant professor in the Division of Occupational Science and Occupational Therapy at the University of North Carolina at Chapel Hill.
 Dr. Ryan Lavalley is also the founder and primary lead of the Community Practice Lab.
 He has been a part of COTAD leadership since 2020 and prior to stepping into the Interim Chair position, acted as the Chair of Operations for COTAD.
 As a practitioner, he has worked as a community occupational therapist since 2014, providing and developing programming most often related to aging, dementia, and housing.
 His research and publications focus on social relationships and community living, particularly constructed by occupation and everyday living.
 Ryan is originally from West Virginia, unapologetically queer, and committed to anti-racism and anti-oppression.
 Ryan earned his PhD at UNC-CH in Occupational Science and completed his Bachelor’s and Master’s degrees at Xavier University in Cincinnati, OH focusing on occupational therapy, social justice, and peace studies.